Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 --------------------------------

-The three dataset classes in shark differ not much in their implementation, as thy all use the same underlying structure.
+The three dataset classes in shark differ not much in their implementation, as they all use the same underlying structure.
 However they provide important semantic differentiation as well as special functions tailored to this differentiation.
 Before we introduce the interface of the data object we want to clarify this distinction: